bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

-# Office Script : publish a microservice for accessing your Excel365
+# Office Scripts : publish a microservice for accessing your Excel365

 ## Abstract